b. Parma, March 25, 1867

 d.
 New York, January 16, 1957

-Arturo Toscanini, universally admired in later years as "The Maestro," made his Philharmonic debut in January 1926.
-He guest-conducted and shared the Music Director post with Willem Mengelberg before taking the helm single-handedly.
-In 1930, Toscanini led the Philharmonic on a highly successful tour of Europe.
-The following year, he was attacked and beaten while in Italy for his refusal to play the Fascist anthem, and he later made public his opposition to Nazi persecution of the Jews.
-Many saw in Toscanini’s Beethoven cycle with the New York Philharmonic during the 1932-33 season a musical repudiation of tyranny that matched his public opposition to Hitler.
-At the end of the season he notified Winifred Wagner that he would not conduct at Bayreuth as previously planned.
+Toscanini, universally admired in later years as “The Maestro,” made his Philharmonic debut in January 1926.
+He shared the Music Director post with Willem Mengelberg from 1928 to 1930, jointly overseeing the Philharmonic’s merger with the New York Symphony Society.
+In 1930, Toscanini led the Philharmonic on a highly successful tour to Europe.
+The following year, he was attacked and beaten while in Italy for his refusal to play the Fascist anthem, and his opposition to Nazi persecution of the Jews made the front page of The New York Times in April of 1933.
+Toscanini’s Beethoven cycle with the New York Philharmonic during the 1932–33 season was seen by many as a musical repudiation of tyranny that matched his public opposition to Hitler.
+At the end of the season he notified Siegfried Wagner that he would not conduct at Bayreuth as previously planned, despite, or perhaps because of, a request to honor German music signed by Hitler himself.